The possibility of being wrong is the price we pay for the possibility of being right.

 - Slothful Induction and Ad Hoc Escapism

-- The conclusion of a strong inductive argument is denied despite the evidence to the contrary.
+- The conclusion of an inductive argument is denied despite strong evidence.

 - Unrepresentative Sample